 - Other ways to find you.
 Do you blog?
 Have a podcast?
 Write regular articles for a popular site?
 Include other ways for readers to find your work or contact you directly, if you wish.

+- Personal life.
 Decide how comfortable you and your family are with divulging personal information; naming your spouse, children, and pets are not necessary, takes up precious space in your bio, and won’t necessarily sell your book any better.
 Including your city (or the nearest major city) may help you connect with local readers.

 - Your personality.
 If your book is of an appropriate subject matter, don’t be afraid to show your personality in your bio.
 What are your hobbies, your interests, your weird personality traits?
 If you’re a witty, clever person, your bio should reflect that.